janpeuker/awesome-tech-roles/README.md

 - [Product Manager](https://www.bringthedonuts.com/essays/productmanager.html) - Ken Norton's classic essay defining the product manager.
 - [Product Management for Engineers](https://increment.com/planning/product-management-for-engineers/) - Increment's latest article on product management from a SWE's perspective.
 - [Product Managers for the digital world](https://www.mckinsey.com/industries/technology-media-and-telecommunications/our-insights/product-managers-for-the-digital-world) - Context on product manager roles in traditional enterprises aiming for digital transformation.
-- [Product School](https://productschool.com/blog/product-management-2/ultimate-product-management-guide/) - The Product School has a lot of content on hard PM skills like user research, experimentation, measurements, writing PRD's and [Product Design](https://productschool.com/blog/product-management-2/product-design-definition/.
+- [Product School](https://productschool.com/blog/product-management-2/ultimate-product-management-guide/) - The Product School has a lot of content on hard PM skills like user research, experimentation, measurements, writing PRD's and [Product Design](https://productschool.com/blog/product-management-2/product-design-definition/).
 - [Product Shaping at Stripe](https://newsletter.bringthedonuts.com/p/building-products-at-stripe) - Ken Norton's podcast with Michael Siliski comparing Stripe and Google's product approach.
-- [Project to Product](https://projecttoproduct.org/solutions/) - (for comparison) Book and approach ("The Flow Framework" blueprint) often used in traditional industry to move from project to product.
+- [Project to Product](https://projecttoproduct.org/solutions/) - (For Comparison) Book and approach ("The Flow Framework" blueprint) often used in traditional industry to move from project to product.
 - [Rise of Product Ops](https://www.productplan.com/blog/the-rise-of-product-ops/) - Product Operations is mentioned below under support, but another option is to see managing user feedback and launches from a product roadmap perspective.
 - [RFC's as decision making tool](https://buriti.ca/6-lessons-i-learned-while-implementing-technical-rfcs-as-a-management-tool-34687dbf46cb) - Juan Pablo Buriticá on how RFC's can bridge between Engineering and Product and help include everyone.
 - [Team Leader Venn Diagram](https://medium.com/making-meetup/em-el-pm-venn-diagram-764e79b42baf) - Lara Hogan's seminal Venn Chart of the Who / What and How of Product Manager, Engineering Manager and Engineering Lead.